 Answer: It depends.

 Marketing Automation may not equal Marketing Operations.
 This is a subtle distinction.
-I’ve seen that when people say “marketing automation” they often mean “who is the Marketo Admin?”
+We’ve seen that when people say “marketing automation” they often mean “who is the Marketo Admin?”
 The size of that team could be very small, while Marketing Operations or even Revenue Operations could be quite large.
 Those teams may encompass reporting, analytics, sales ops, data or devops, marketing systems, etc.

-Some situations I’ve encountered:
+Some situations we’ve encountered:

 - Demand Gen runs the MAP: .5 or 1 FTE is the “admin” usually this team rarely gets past Stage 3 on the Martech Maturity Model™.